-The record low inventory of resale homes in the Greater Phoenix area (including the luxury markets of Paradise Valley, North Scottsdale, Arcadia and Biltmore) that my firm, Valley Luxury Partners, focuses on has created an opportunity for sellers to take advantage of escalating price appreciation.
+The record low inventory of resale homes in the Arizona luxury real estate market (including Paradise Valley, North Scottsdale, Arcadia and Biltmore) that my firm, Valley Luxury Partners, focuses on has created an opportunity for sellers to take advantage of escalating price appreciation.

 The new challenge that sellers are facing is what to do after a successful sale in this competitive market.
 Real estate agents are desperate for listings but savvy sellers understand they will also become buyers in the same, competitive market.
 No one likes the idea of “selling high and buying high.”